 Every year, the ISSO provides orientation sessions (both Fall and Winter) for all new international students.
 These sessions consist of valuable workshops that will help you begin your new life in Canada and provide an excellent opportunity to meet other new international students.
 In general, orientation sessions begin a week before the start of the Fall term or at the beginning of the Winter term.
+To register, visit www.carleton.ca/isso.

-Workshops
+Workshops and Events

 The ISSO offers workshops for international students throughout the year on a variety of topics.
 These workshops enable the International Student Advisor to maintain contact with you and other international students throughout the year, helping to ensure your academic and social success.
-The ISSO also organizes many social programs, such as an International Film Festival, International Photography Contest, and more!
+The ISSO also organizes many social programs, such as: World Trek country insights; an English Conversation Circle for students and accompanying family members; sporting activities; outings; an International Film Festival; an International Photography Contest and more!